Updated: Sep 12

 We reach this valley with a number of nomads, their goats, donkeys and camels.
 Camels are a signal of wealth – they are used for meat, dairy, transportation and business.
 The number of markings on their body denotes how many owners they have had in the past.
 Camels are considered assets like houses, cars, etc. The hump has fat and oxygen that stores water.
 Camels are all owned, but some of the donkeys we see in the plains are wild.

 The nomads are hostile to us.
-We take pictures, but they flick us away and probably shout derogatory things.
-I get it still; back in Toronto if anyone tried to take photos of me walking to work, I would find it a bit offensive; but sometimes you forget.
+We take pictures, but they flick us away and shout what feels like derogatory things.
 In my car, the older lady takes a picture from the inside, of a male nomad.
 He whips the car in anger, and the whip touches my chest.
 I am stunned.
 Our drivers get out and have a heated argument with the nomads.
-I am more annoyed at the other woman in the car, who starts lecturing me for taking photos; but she was taking a bunch of photos of people.
-And, while the nomad took out his whip, both my cameras were off.
-I felt like getting hostile at her, but decided it is just not worth it.
-I mean, there is still one more week.
-I am emotional.
-I do not need to fight with anyone.
-So, we move on.
+I am fine, but the moment just felt shocking as it occurred.

 We have lunch at this beautiful arch called Gughi or the Elephant Arch.
 We then take a sweaty walk through a canyon.
 We see more paintings in a really narrow cave overlooking the valley.
 Then, we drive to the camp for the night.
 The choice is between an area full of these annoying prickly flowers called cram cram that just stick to your shoes and clothes; an area potentially with scorpions, and another with possibly snakes.
 We can survive the prickly plants even though they sting like hell.
 Tomorrow we have another intensive day in the heat, trying to hike up to the top of the Guelta.

 It is this breathtaking canyon, which is cool and full of vivid rocky colours from the sunrise reflection.
 The hike is not hard, but you go through some hard sand patches, and rocky up and down hills.
 It definitely needs concentration still.
 It overlooks this pool that apparently had crocodiles but I was setting up my camera and I missed two of the four crocodiles.
-Locals nonetheless tramp through the waters with their camels, and go there to wash.
-We wait and wait for the camels; it turns out they are just outside because there is access to water from all the rain.
+Locals nonetheless tramp through the waters with their camels, and go there to wash themselves.
+We wait and wait for the camels; it turns out they are just outside the canyon because there is access to water from all the rain.
 The water in the canyon is much colder, and harder for the camels to navigate through.
-Anyhow, I really appreciated seeing the canyon from above and from below.
-It was absolutely stunning.

 While we were waiting for the camels, I had a long talk with one of my travelling partners.
 She had a schizophrenic brother who went through a lot with his mental illness.
 We bonded, and it was just nice to have someone to talk to so carefree about everything that was hurting and emotional.
 I started bawling again, but it was good to have someone hug me, to listen and exchange ideas.
 I missed the human connection a lot.
 As much as I love travelling, it did get lonely sometimes even though I was always ‘with someone’.
 But, like at home, I do not often always connect with anybody about being bipolar, and it was just good to have this woman be empathetic and almost loving.